michaelbrusegard/tabline.wez/README.md

 tabline.get_config()
 ```

-> [!CAUTION]
+> [!WARNING]
 > There are currently some issues with the `cpu` and `ram` components on windows/linux so I would recommend disabling them until it has been resolved.
 You can disable them by setting `tabline_x` to something else or an empty table.
+If you want to help test on windows/linux please let me know.

-#### Config options
+#### WezTerm configuration

 Tabline requires that some options are applied to the WezTerm [Config](https://wezfurlong.org/wezterm/config/lua/config/index.html) struct.
 For example the retro tab-bar must be enabled.
 Tabline provides a function to apply some recommended options to the config.
 If you already set these options in your `wezterm.lua` you do not need this function.